rj-tiwari/another-temp-proj/README.md

 > This is the first draft of the project.
 More implementations—such as **Householder Reflection**, **Bidiagonalization**, **LU Decomposition**, and others—will be added soon.

+## Features / What's Inside

+For a vector space, building *Orthonormal Basis* is the most essential part of Linear Algebra.

+You can find top discussions about certain topics like Orthogonality, and why do we need it, ....here.

+#### Gram-Schmidt Orthogonalization

+One of the technique for creating Orthonormal Basis from a vector space (*assuming linear independence*) by using a Vector Projection Elimination method.

+Here's a snippet,

 ## 🧪 Testing